Ken Russell people

 His own website (here) also includes a Polanski cigarette advert Parisienne done as a spoof vampire film (below).

-Editor of a range of Ken Russell films from Women in Love through to Savage Messiah.
+Editor of a range of Ken Russell films from Isadora in 1966 to Women in Love, Savage Messiah and others to Boudica Bites Back in 2009.

 He worked as assistant to Michael Bradsell and when Bradsell was unavailable for Tommy became full editor.
 Ken says "Mike Bradsell is doing Stardust which will clash with Tommy so now I am using his protégé Stuart Baird.
 He´s been Mike´s assistant for years and I have known him since he was a runner on Women in Love".
 Stuart also edited Lisztomania and Valentino.
 His other work includes The Omen and Die Hard and he has also taken up direction.
 You can see him on the commentary on the DVD of The Omen, where he says that his work with Ken Russell was responsible for him getting the job.